MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 - [!INCLUDE[vs_dev15_md](misc/includes/vs_dev15_md.md)] allows using [/sdl](build/reference/sdl-enable-additional-security-checks.md) with [/await](build/reference/await-enable-coroutine-support.md).
 We removed the [/RTC](build/reference/rtc-run-time-error-checks.md) limitation with Coroutines.

+   **Visual Studio 2017 version 15.7**:
+The MSVC compiler toolset in Visual Studio version 15.7 now conforms with the C++ Standard.
+For more information, see [Announcing: MSVC Conforms to the C++ Standard](https://blogs.msdn.microsoft.com/vcblog/2018/05/07/announcing-msvc-conforms-to-the-c-standard/) and [Visual C++ Language Conformance](visual-cpp-language-conformance.md).

 ### Codegen, security, diagnostics and versioning

 This release brings several improvements in optimization, code generation, toolset versioning, and diagnostics.
 Some notable improvements include: